-Caretaking vs caregiving.
+Caretaking vs. caregiving.
 Is there a difference?
 Why does it matter?
-Isn’t it the same thing?
-Is this just semantics?

-Let’s flip it around and see how it sounds.
-Taking care of someone or something.
-Giving care to someone or something.
-Did it sound a little different now?
+Let’s flip it around and see how it sounds: taking care of someone or something versus giving care to someone or something.
+Does it sound a little different now?

-About 30 years ago I was talking to a friend about how exhausted I was taking care of several situations.
-However, none of them were really my situations.
-Yet I felt as if I owned those situations, as if they were mine to bear.
+About 30 years ago, I was talking to a friend about how exhausted I was from taking care of several situations.
+None of them were really my situations, yet I felt as if I owned them, that they were mine to bear.

 That’s the result of caretaking.
-We take others load on our own back.
+We take the loads of others and put them on our own back.
 Their load becomes our burden.
-It doesn’t belong to us to carry but we do.
+It doesn’t belong to us to carry it, but we do.

 Caretaking strips others of their dignity and honor.
-In taking care we rob others of their opportunity to grow, learn, to develop resilience and endurance.
+In taking care, we rob others of the opportunity to grow, learn, and develop resilience and endurance.

 Think of a child struggling with a toy.
-The child sits trying to fit the round peg in the square hole.
-If we took the toy and did it for them what is the impact of taking care of it for them?
+The child sits, trying to fit the round peg into the square hole.
+If we were to take the toy and do it for them, what is the impact of taking care of it for them?

 God shows humans dignity and honor.
-He never steps in to take our load but supports and encourages us while we carry our own load.
+He never steps in to take our load, but supports and encourages us while we carry it ourselves.

-In reality we can’t take care of others.
-It’s not humble or modest.
+In reality, we can’t take care of others, and it’s not humble or modest to try.
 It’s not our place.
-It’s a false sense of trying to control what’s beyond our control and sometimes beyond the control of the other person.
-We can support, encourage and care about the other person and that's caregiving - giving care, love and support.
+Caretaking gives a false sense of controlling what’s really beyond our control (and sometimes beyond the control of the other person).
+But we can love, support, encourage, and care about the other person, and that’s caregiving.

 We can think of caretaking and caregiving as opposite ends of the care spectrum.
-There’s lots in between, some healthy behaviors, some not so healthy, and somewhere it can cross the line.
-How to tell the difference?
+There’s a lot in between—some healthy behaviors, some not so healthy—and somewhere it can cross the line.
+How can we tell the difference?